-There are some recently discovered natural cures for urinary tract infections (bladder infections) that work astonishingly well and give fast symptomatic relief from the awful burning and painful urination.
-Here are 10 of the best natural remedies in no particular order...
+There are some recently discovered natural treatments for urinary tract infections (bladder infections) that work astonishingly well and give fast (24 hour) symptomatic relief from the awful burning and painful urination.
+Here are 10 of the best home remedies in no particular order...

 Urinary tract infections are rampant in Westernized countries.
 But here’s a few surprizing facts that most people (including doctors) aren’t aware of…